golioth/docs/docs/firmware/golioth-firmware-sdk/light-db-stream/guide-lightdb-stream-object.md

 ```

 Format your custom time as either Unix time or ISO 8601 format, and add it to
-your payload using any of the special key names: `t`, `ts`, `time`.
-The
+your payload using any of the special key names: `t`, `ts`, `time`, or
-timestamp will not appear as a key-value pair once received by Golioth LightDB
+`timestamp`.
+The timestamp will not appear as a key-value pair once received by
-Stream, but instead be removed and used as the time value for the database record.
+Golioth LightDB Stream, but instead be removed and used as the time value for
+the database record.

 :::tip A timestamp applies to all data received as a single payload